orcasound/orcaviz/README.md

 Most of these markers are J pod of the Southern Resident Killer Whales coming in from the Pacific to San Juan Island (upper left blue dots), entering Puget Sound (blue and purple dots), deciding to swim up towards the Skagit river on the inside of Whidbey Island (pink dots), presumably circumnavigating Whidbey and re-entering Puget Sound as far as Seattle vicinity and then exiting towards Pacific again (red dots).
 Mapbox UI implemented by Peter Ince et al. of  TypeHuman via the [SSEMMI open source repo on Github](https://github.com/Typehuman/SSEMMI).
 Screenshot by Scott Veirs.

 ## User data viz caption
-Embedded within the [Orcasound Wordpress site's UX-Dashboard page](https://www.orcasound.net/orcasound-user-data-dashboard/) for transparency. andeasy access during weekly standups, these are Google Analytics events visualized via [Google Looker Studio](https://cloud.google.com/looker-studio).
+Embedded within the [Orcasound Wordpress site's UX-Dashboard page](https://www.orcasound.net/orcasound-user-data-dashboard/) for transparency and easy access during weekly standups, these are Google Analytics events visualized via [Google Looker Studio](https://cloud.google.com/looker-studio).

 # Open data sources